flutter/website/src/development/data-and-backend/state-mgmt/options.md

 `ReactiveWidget` to listen for changes on the `ReactiveValue`.

-Also includes a definition for `PersistentReactiveValue`, a subclass of `ReactiveValue` whose latest value is persisted, surviving app restarts.
+Also includes a definition for `PersistentReactiveValue`, a subclass of `ReactiveValue` whose latest value persists, surviving app restarts.

 * [`flutter_reactive_widget`][] source and documentation